 Eventually, the path ended.
 The fog was growing thin, the dirt and leaves turning to stone and moss.
 Her vision blurred in and out until her focus returned.
 What surrounded was breathtaking.
 The storm had slowed its course, the wind but a gentle breeze now and the rain only a minor nuisance.

 She stood atop a cliff made of rock, a freshwater stream falling down the slant of a hill with grass as green and bright as a summer's day on either side.
 A gentle slosh of water could be heard below the cliffs overhang, evergreen mountains surrounding.
 The evening sky was full of stars and colorful auroras stretching across the sky like a ribbon across a wall.
 Turning her focus to the water, Cateline knelt to her knee and cupped the liquid into her good hand, splashing it in her face.
 What fell back to the stream was red, and when she looked down at her wound again she cringed.

 She covered her mouth and submerged the gash into the water, her eyes widening as the freshwater stung.
 Screaming into her palm, she closed her eyes tight and tore it from the cold liquid the second she could bear it no more.

 Cateline thought she must have looked like a fool.
-A relatively tiny piece of wood made her succumb to tears and screams.
+A relatively tiny piece of wood made her succumb to tears and many, many screams.
 The wrinkled skin was raw, blood dispersing into the water in tiny little waves.